Pre-File Investigations in Tampa

-A pre-file investigation occurs when law enforcement contacts a person and then investigates that person for possibly committing a crime.
+A pre-file investigation occurs when law enforcement investigates a person for a possible crime.
 Pre-file investigations occur before criminal charges are filed and allow law enforcement to determine if there is sufficient evidence against the person to file charges.
-If law enforcement finds that there is enough evidence, it is very likely that the person will be placed under arrest and charged with a crime.
-However, if law enforcement discovers that there is not much conclusive evidence, the person will not face any legal action.
+If law enforcement finds enough evidence, the person will likely be placed under arrest and charged with a crime.
+However, if law enforcement discovers not much conclusive evidence, the person will not face any legal action.

-During the pre-file investigation, the person will be subject to questioning, which can be extremely intrusive.
-By having a criminal defense attorney on their side, the person can ensure that their rights are protected and that they are kept aware of their legal options.
+During the pre-file investigation, the person will be subject to questioning.
+By having a Tampa criminal defense attorney, the person can ensure their rights are protected and they are kept aware of their legal options.
 Additionally, if a criminal lawyer gets involved before charges are pressed, there is a greater chance that the lawyer can negotiate with law enforcement and challenge possible evidence.

 How Do Pre-File Investigations Work?